No matter what kind of organization you’re a part of, finding the funding you need for certain initiatives can sometimes be difficult.

 When it comes to securing technology like video recording systems for vehicles or body-worn cameras, organizations can sometimes lack the full funding they need to get such technology implemented and a program off the ground.

 But where can these organizations turn to find additional funding for these initiatives?
-Grants.
+Grant writing.

 Whether you’re with a school district, police department or another organization, there are grant opportunities out there.
 But how do you win a grant and secure funding once you find an opportunity?

 That all starts with submitting a grant proposal.
-While it may be daunting to someone who doesn’t consider themselves a “writer” to write a grant proposal, let’s take a look at the basic sections of a grant proposal to provide you with a blueprint for success:
+While it may be daunting to someone who doesn’t consider themselves a “writer” to write a grant proposal, let’s take a look at the basic sections of grant writing to provide you with a blueprint for success:

 Everything has to start somewhere, right?
 Here you will introduce the overall scope of your project and set the table for your entire proposal.